ttres/web-demo-wiki/Home.md

 sleep($latency);
 ~~~~

 That is, when a user request index.php, PHP will sleep for $latency seconds.
 As we know, as the workload increases, the CPU utilization (as well as other factors) increases, resulting in an increase in latency.
 By manually manipulating the $latency setting, we can simulate heavy workload to your web application, which is reflected in the average latency.
-It should be noted that you can change the latency simulation settings on each web server.
-When you have two web servers and you set $latency = 0 on one server and $latency = 1 on the other server, the average latency will be 0.5 second.

 With AWS, you can use AutoScaling to scale your server fleet in a dynamic fashion, according to the wordload of the fleet.
 In this tutorial, we use average latency as a trigger for scaling actions.
 You can achieve this following these steps: